Place-Saint-Henri station: Overview

 The station was designed by Julien Hébert and Jean-Louis Lalonde.
-The station is a normal side platform station, connected by long stairwells to a large mezzanine.
-The station has three accesses; one is a conventional access within a bus loop, while the other two are open-air staircases linked to an underground gallery connected to the mezzanine.
-These make Place-Saint-Henri one of the only three stations in Montreal to have uncovered accesses (with Bonaventure and Square-Victoria-OACI station).
+The station is a normal side platform station that is connected by long stairwells to a large mezzanine.
+The station has three accesses; one is a conventional access within a bus loop, and the other two are glass walled entrances linking to staircases and elevators linked to an underground gallery connected to the mezzanine.

 Station improvements

 In November 2020, work began at the station to make it universally accessible.
-As part of this project, the Saint-Jacques North and South exits will be closed, and new entrance buildings with elevators will be built.
-Place Saint-Henri will also be refurbished.
-During construction, the main entrance on Saint-Ferdinand will remain open.
-The two entrances and elevators are expected to be completed by Fall 2023.
+As part of this project, the Saint-Jacques North and South exits were closed, new entrance buildings with elevators were built, and a new piece of artwork was commissioned.
+Place Saint-Henri was also refurbished.
+During construction, the main entrance on Saint-Ferdinand remained open.
+The two entrances and elevators were completed in December of 2024.

 Artwork

 The station originally contained two artworks: a mural by Hébert in the mezzanine, entitled Bonheur d'occasion, featuring the title of the famous book by Gabrielle Roy (in English called The Tin Flute), set in the neighbourhood; and a motorized mobile sculpture by Jacques de Tonnancour suspended in the mezzanine and over the platforms.

-In 2001, a statue of Jacques Cartier by Joseph-Arthur Vincent (originally created in 1896), was moved to the station and placed in a light shaft over the Côte-Vertu platform.
+In 2001, a statue of Jacques Cartier by Joseph-Arthur Vincent (originally created in 1896), was moved to the station and placed in a light shaft over the Côte-Vertu bound platform.
 It had formerly crowned a fountain in a nearby park, but was removed, moved to the station, and replaced with a copy after it crumbled due to exposure.